Using Lookup Files

 Lookup files allow LogScale to use a previously uploaded file as the basis of the data to be used in the join.
 These lookups files can be used when there is a defined set of data.

-The primary use case is to upload a CSV (of JSON) file that that contains the lookup information.
-The file could come from another source including static lookup files, reference files, system data (for example the system services or network files), or data exrported or generated from other applications and systems.
+The primary use case is to upload a CSV (of JSON) file that contains the lookup information.
+The file could come from another source including static lookup files, reference files, system data (for example the system services or network files), or data exported or generated from other applications and systems.

 For example, using a file that has been uploaded that contains a defined set of protocols, lookups can be used to match protocols found in a query and showing the protocol name or port number.

 To use lookup files in queries, the file must be uploaded to LogScale.
 This can be achieved through the UI using Lookup Files or GraphQL.
-Alternatively, the process can use information from a query and then automatically uploaded the file to be used in a lookup.
+Alternatively, the process can use information from a query and then automatically upload the file to be used in a lookup.
 See Using Lookups with Auto-updated Files for more information.

 LogScale supports the following lookup methods: